Matesant/Philosophers/README.md

 ```

 ## Testing
-This function have been tested with [Nafuka Visualizer](https://nafuka11.github.io/philosophers-visualizer/).
+This project have been tested with [Nafuka Visualizer](https://nafuka11.github.io/philosophers-visualizer/).